electronicdreamplant/electronicdreamplant.github.io/_projects/2026-02-08-building-a-personal-soundcloud.md

 layout: projects
 title: Building a personal Soundcloud
 date: 2026-02-08
+tags: projects
-description: Self hosting my own music
+description: Self-hosting my music
 ---

 Flushed with the success of [building a Flickr alternative](./2026-02-07-photo-portfolio-v2.md) my thoughts turned to what I could do self-host my own music (easy) and sharing it (less easy).